rajatsnvsingh/SENG403_G6/README.md

 Branches
 --------
-Master - Up to date version of the code for release. cancelAlarm - Branch on which code is development, testing and feature experimentation done here before
+Master - Up to date version of the code for release.

+cancelAlarm - Branch on which code is development, testing and feature experimentation done here before
                 beingh pushed to the master.

+sprint2demo - Branch with the code used for sprint 2 demo

 Further Development
 -------------------